akshat1712/akshat1712/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently a CSE 2<sup>nd</sup> year Undergraduate student at IIT Ropar.
-- 🌱 I’m currently learning React.js, Node.js and Bootstrap.
+- 🌱 I’m currently learning React.js, Node.js and Financial Mathematics.
 - 💻 I'm currently proficient in C, C++, Python and Data Analytics.
 - ✨ I'm Like doing Competative Programming, reading about Finance and Economics.
 - 🤔 I’m looking for help with Javascript.